Grape-Tickler/debunked-by-chat/content/blog/hila-oct-7/index.md

 ## Conclusion

 * Hila was misquoted by bad actors as saying "I am denying that" regarding the IDF's violence against innocents.
-* In reality, Hila was denying the scale of the violence, which people were falsely comparing to the October 7th attacks.
-At the time, this was often done to dismiss people's concern over the attacks.
+* In reality, Hila was focused on denying rhetoric that was being used to down play the severity of the violence that was done against Israeli civilians.